We are pleased to continue to support Alicia’s legacy with the publication of “Alicia: My Story” in audio book format.

 My story is not only about tragedy.

-The story is read by students start from fifth grade to university students.
+The story is read by students starting from fifth grade to university farmacia-aperta students.
 The students learn the importance of courage, dignity, love, sacrifice and self-worth from the children who lived and died during the Holocaust.
-During my presentations in classrooms and now in telephone communication I have learned how wonderful our young gnerations are.
+During my presentations in classrooms and now in telephone communication I have learned how wonderful our young generations are.
 They are intelligent, sensitive and they want to know and learn about this tragic page in history.
-They tell me they will always remember an dhonor the children who never had their tomorrows.
+They tell me they will always remember and honor the children who never had their tomorrows.

 We reach out to each other with love and trust.
-I want my readers to know that they too posses strength within themselves to use in time of need.
+I want my readers to know that they too possess strength within themselves to use in time of need.